Profund Advisors LLC Sells 9,382 Shares of Celldex Therapeutics, Inc. (NASDAQ:CLDX)

-Profund Advisors LLC reduced its stake in shares of Celldex Therapeutics, Inc. (NASDAQ:CLDX – Free Report) by 25.1% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 28,039 shares of the biopharmaceutical company’s stock after selling 9,382 shares during the quarter.
-Profund Advisors LLC owned about 0.06% of Celldex Therapeutics worth $772,000 at the end of the most recent reporting period.
+Profund Advisors LLC cut its position in shares of Celldex Therapeutics, Inc. (NASDAQ:CLDX – Free Report) by 25.1% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 28,039 shares of the biopharmaceutical company’s stock after selling 9,382 shares during the period.
+Profund Advisors LLC owned approximately 0.06% of Celldex Therapeutics worth $772,000 at the end of the most recent quarter.

-Several other institutional investors also recently modified their holdings of CLDX.
-Allspring Global Investments Holdings LLC grew its position in shares of Celldex Therapeutics by 77.5% during the 2nd quarter.
-Allspring Global Investments Holdings LLC now owns 1,136 shares of the biopharmaceutical company’s stock worth $39,000 after buying an additional 496 shares during the period.
-Point72 Hong Kong Ltd grew its position in shares of Celldex Therapeutics by 57.9% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 1,394 shares of the biopharmaceutical company’s stock worth $47,000 after buying an additional 511 shares during the period.
-Tower Research Capital LLC TRC grew its position in shares of Celldex Therapeutics by 604.9% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 2,178 shares of the biopharmaceutical company’s stock worth $78,000 after buying an additional 1,869 shares during the period.
-Cubist Systematic Strategies LLC grew its position in shares of Celldex Therapeutics by 78.8% during the 1st quarter.
-Cubist Systematic Strategies LLC now owns 2,782 shares of the biopharmaceutical company’s stock worth $100,000 after buying an additional 1,226 shares during the period.
-Finally, Headlands Technologies LLC acquired a new position in shares of Celldex Therapeutics during the 2nd quarter worth about $135,000.
+Other large investors have also recently made changes to their positions in the company.
+Allspring Global Investments Holdings LLC lifted its holdings in Celldex Therapeutics by 77.5% during the 2nd quarter.
+Allspring Global Investments Holdings LLC now owns 1,136 shares of the biopharmaceutical company’s stock valued at $39,000 after buying an additional 496 shares in the last quarter.
+Point72 Hong Kong Ltd lifted its holdings in Celldex Therapeutics by 57.9% during the 1st quarter.
+Point72 Hong Kong Ltd now owns 1,394 shares of the biopharmaceutical company’s stock valued at $47,000 after buying an additional 511 shares in the last quarter.
+Tower Research Capital LLC TRC lifted its holdings in Celldex Therapeutics by 604.9% during the 1st quarter.
+Tower Research Capital LLC TRC now owns 2,178 shares of the biopharmaceutical company’s stock valued at $78,000 after buying an additional 1,869 shares in the last quarter.
+Cubist Systematic Strategies LLC lifted its holdings in Celldex Therapeutics by 78.8% during the 1st quarter.
+Cubist Systematic Strategies LLC now owns 2,782 shares of the biopharmaceutical company’s stock valued at $100,000 after buying an additional 1,226 shares in the last quarter.
+Finally, Headlands Technologies LLC bought a new stake in Celldex Therapeutics during the 2nd quarter valued at about $135,000.

-Several equities analysts have recently weighed in on CLDX shares.
-TD Cowen started coverage on Celldex Therapeutics in a report on Wednesday, December 20th.
-They set an “outperform” rating on the stock.
-HC Wainwright lifted their price objective on Celldex Therapeutics from $73.00 to $80.00 and gave the company a “buy” rating in a report on Monday, November 6th.
-Cantor Fitzgerald cut their price objective on Celldex Therapeutics from $54.00 to $52.00 and set an “overweight” rating on the stock in a report on Friday, November 3rd.
-Wells Fargo & Company upgraded Celldex Therapeutics from an “underweight” rating to an “equal weight” rating and set a $27.00 price objective on the stock in a report on Friday, November 10th.
-Finally, Guggenheim lifted their price objective on Celldex Therapeutics from $72.00 to $90.00 and gave the company a “buy” rating in a report on Tuesday.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Celldex Therapeutics has an average rating of “Moderate Buy” and a consensus target price of $62.25.
+CLDX has been the subject of several recent research reports.
+Cantor Fitzgerald reduced their price target on shares of Celldex Therapeutics from $54.00 to $52.00 and set an “overweight” rating for the company in a report on Friday, November 3rd.
+TD Cowen initiated coverage on shares of Celldex Therapeutics in a report on Wednesday, December 20th.
+They issued an “outperform” rating for the company.
+Wells Fargo & Company upgraded shares of Celldex Therapeutics from an “underweight” rating to an “equal weight” rating and set a $27.00 price target for the company in a report on Friday, November 10th.
+HC Wainwright boosted their price target on shares of Celldex Therapeutics from $73.00 to $80.00 and gave the company a “buy” rating in a report on Monday, November 6th.
+Finally, Guggenheim boosted their price target on shares of Celldex Therapeutics from $72.00 to $90.00 and gave the company a “buy” rating in a report on Tuesday.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $62.25.

 About Celldex Therapeutics